danielorn/container-intro/lab2.1/README.md

 The application itself consists of only one file, `index.php`, which can be found in the `www`folder.

-The application will print a title saying "Hello from $NAME", where $NAME is an envrionment variable.
+The application will print a title saying "Hello from $NAME", where $NAME is an environment variable.
 It will also print it's IP:

 ```
 <h1>Hello from <?php print $_ENV['NAME'] ?></h1>